The Global Evolution of Litigation Finance

 In early 2017, Singapore passed legislation that abolished the torts of maintenance and champerty which had previously acted as a barrier to the funding of commercial disputes and expressly endorsed third-party funding of international arbitration

-were not abolished in Hong Kong.
+and champerty were not abolished in Hong Kong.
 The legislation came into force in February 2019 when a Code of Practice was issued.
-The Code of Practice provides guidance to in relation to arbitrations seated in Hong Kong and services provided in Hong Kong
+The Code of Practice provides guidance to in relation to arbitrations seated in Hong Kong and services provided

 Many courts and tribunals around the world have acknowledged that the common law doctrines of maintenance and champerty are antiquated and no longer relevant in today’s modern society.
 As access to justice is becoming increasingly cost-prohibitive,